pete-mba5/pete-mba5.github.io/_posts/2024-05-12-picture-of-the-day.markdown

 categories: jekyll update
 ---

-Listening to a podast.
+Listening to a podcast.
 They say, less agreeable people make more money.
 What a surprise.

 It is going to be a very hot day.
 Let's run immediately in the morning.
 I put my running clothes on the Sun to get them dry.
 A 12k run will suffice today.